tudusek/evtranslator/README.md

 Evtranslator calls to fucntions from Lua file:
 - HandleEvent(event)
   - called for every event from input device
-  - if event from input device is EV_SYN then event parameter is nil
 - Update(deltaTime) (optional)
   - called aproximatelly every 10 miliseconds